Super Soft 6-Inch Small Chocolate Cake

 - Pour the batter into the prepared cake pan and bake for 26 to 30 minutes, or until the cake is springy to the touch and a toothpick inserted in the middle comes out clean.

-- Cool the cake in the pan set on a wire cooling rack for 10 minuts, then invert onto the rack to cool completely.
-Make the frosting while the cake cools.
+- Cool the cake in the pan set on a wire cooling rack for 10 minutes, then invert onto the rack to cool completely.
+Make the vanilla buttercream frosting while the cake cools.

 - Frost the cake with a spatula, or the buttercream can be piped on.
 Add sprinkles for special occasions!
 The frosted cake can be covered and kept at room temprature for up to 3 days.